skx/sysbox/README.md

 ## install

-This command allows you to install symlinks to the binary, for ease of use:
+This command allows you to install symlinks to the sysbox-binary, for ease of use:

 ```
 $ sysbox install -binary=$(pwd)/sysbox -directory=~/bin | sh